Lesson Plan - Get It!

-- Always clear your browsing history, especially if you are using a public computer.
+- ⇒ Always clear your browsing history, especially using a public computer.

-The internet is part of your everyday life, and it allows you to instantly access information or communicate with others.
+The internet is part of your everyday life, allowing you to access information or communicate with others instantly.

-As technology becomes more advanced, however, some people use it to take advantage of and even victimize others.
+As technology becomes more advanced, some people use it to exploit and even victimize others.
 Therefore, you need to think and reflect on any information you receive before you take action.
 That's the only way you can help stop widespread lies, hoaxes, rumors, and fake news.